-Once the initial two-month period is over, students will have access to my online teaching portal thru RUZUKU.
+The online library resides on my LMS system, RUZUKU.
 There, you will be able to connect with other students around the globe and you will have access and be able to utilize my entire teaching library, which includes videos, texts, guided meditations and Dharma talks.
-There are also several discussion groups that only students of the mentoring program can access.
 For those who don’t have access to a regular sitting community, this is often the next best thing.

-The income from my fees compensates me not only for my current financial needs, but also allows me to recover costs I have incurred while accumulating my education, credentials, personal retreats, on-going therapy and professional trainings.
-I feel committed to economic justice.
+The income from the mentoring program compensates me not only for my current financial needs, but also allows me to recover costs I have incurred while accumulating my education, credentials, personal retreats, on-going therapy and professional trainings.
+I am committed to economic justice and feel strongly that the practice and teachings should be available to everyone.
 Therefore, I recognize that the pursuit of compensation simultaneously limits access for some.
 Therefore I want to make my financial motivations transparent.

 I have devoted a majority of my professional career to the nonprofit sector, donation based-programs and incarcerated populations.
 I continue to teach programs that rely 100% on dana and generosity as part of my Dharma lineage.
 Over the course of every year I schedule and teach retreats and drop-in classes at various meditation centers around the country where my teachings are freely offered.
 This allows people to have access to me regardless of finances.
 I also offer many free online teachings thru my podcast that are available to all.

 What I earn in that domain does not adequately address unrecovered and reoccurring costs and financial responsibilities to me and my family.
 So I bridge the gap through my work with private students in a professional mentoring capacity.
 Which is why my fees have to be adjusted accordingly.